gerep/git-open/README.md

 # opengit, saving you a few seconds

-It will open your github project page from your terminal
+It will open your github/bitbucket project page from your terminal

 ## Install